modera/ModeraActivityLoggerBundle/README.md

                             interface.
 This class is used to generate filenames that will be used by filesystem to store files.
 If this configuration property is not provided when repository is created then `Modera\FileRepositoryBundle\Repository\UniqidKeyGenerator` class will be used.
+ * images_only  -- if set to TRUE then it only will be possible to upload images to a repository.
+ * max_size -- if specified it won't be possible to upload files whose size exceeds given value.
+For megabytes use "m" prefix, for kilobytes - "k" and if no prefix is provided then bytes will be used, for example: 100k, 5m, 800.
+ * file_constraint -- Configuration options of [File](http://symfony.com/doc/current/reference/constraints/File.html)
+                     constraint.
+ * image_constraint -- Configuration options of [Image](http://symfony.com/doc/current/reference/constraints/Image.html)
+                       constraint.

 ### Command line